bisscay/archiving-script/index.md

-## Welcome to the Archiving Script Wiki
+## Welcome to the compressionScript Tool

 Python script for lossless compression of processed files into archives using Gzip